CIS565-Fall-2015/Project1-CUDA-Introduction/README.md

 * Part 1: How does changing the number of planets affect performance?
 Why?

-	Reducing the number of planets speeds up the simulation.
+	-Reducing the number of planets speeds up the simulation.
 The number of planets and the respective FPS is as follows :
 	1. 10000 Planets : 10 FPS
 	2. 8000 Planets : 15 FPS
 	3. 5000 Planets : 36 FPS